 The centerpiece of worship services is the proclamation of the Biblical text, which provides the context for sermons.
 Lectors read the appointed first (Old Testament) and second (New Testament letters) lessons.

-Coffee hour is a welcome and welcoming tradition at St. Francis.
-At the Church, it is held most Sundays after the 10 AM service.
-At the Historic Church, it is on the first Sunday of the month after the 8 AM service.
-Hosted by rotating volunteer parishioners, it is a time to meet newcomers and to catch up with fellow parishioners while sharing snacks.
+Coffee hour at the Church is a welcome and welcoming tradition at St. Francis.
+It is held most Sundays after the 10 AM service.
+Hosted by rotating volunteer parishioners, it is a time to catch up with fellow parishioners and to meet newcomers while sharing snacks.

 To broader our perspective of the world, we regularly read books that lead to dynamic and thought-provoking discussions.
 Typically about 1 book per month, this is open to all interested people.
 Click BOOKS button to see current schedule.

 Landscaping is typically done on a monthly basis by various volunteers to maintain the grounds at both the Church and Historic Church.
 Seasonal chores are tackled: weeding, fertilizing, planting, pruning, and deadheading.

 Oversee and / or perform the required upkeep to maintain all aspects of the church campuses.
 The goal is to do these activities so that their costs are within or under budget.